 Node 3: 10.0.0.30

-The project consists in running a Fabric Job to monitor a Kafka Messaging Queue, on which network QoS alarms are continuously published and streamed by a source external to the Fabric Cluster.
+The project consists of running a Fabric Job to monitor a Kafka Messaging Queue, on which network QoS alarms are continuously published and streamed by a source external to the Fabric Cluster.

-In turn, each message, which can consists of hundreds of entries, will be handled by the Fabric Cluster as follows:
+In turn, each message, which can consist of hundreds of entries, will be handled by the Fabric Cluster as follows:

 Assuming an incoming message rate of 3 messages per second and an average message size of 1MB, it becomes clear that a specific node (let's say Node 1) handling this job needs to be allocated, since on-going strong i/o capabilities for read/write operations in commonDB tables are essential to meet higher performance requirements.

 Affinity refers to Fabric assigning a job or a batch process to a specific handling node within a Fabric Cluster.
-This is particularily handy when specific nodes are reserved for specific tasks or need to be dedicated for time-consuming or heavy processing executions.
+This is particularly handy when specific nodes are reserved for specific tasks or need to be dedicated to time-consuming or heavy processing executions.

 Allocating a specific node to handle particular types of jobs can have a significant and positive impact on the overall cluster's performance and Quality of Service.

-For example: In a large Fabric cluster, syncing processes handling a very large amount of data can be executed by one specific node, while Capture Data Changes or Cross-Instance searches can be handled by a different node.
+For example, in a large Fabric cluster, processes handling a very large amount of data can be executed by a single specific node.
+In contrast, a different node can handle Capture Data Changes or Cross-Instance searches.
 This technique removes unnecessary overhead by spreading the load across the cluster.

 Physical Affinity consists of a node's IP or a DC name, e.g.: 10.20.30.40